Skip to content

 args::Pair...

 Footnotes refer to specific columns.
-For placing general notes under the table, see tab_sourcenote!.
+For notes not tied to any column, use tab_sourcenote!.

 Arguments